 There is a direct relationship between a child's attendance and/or tardy patterns and their success in school.
 Frequent absences and tardies may cause difficulty in connecting and organizing learning so that it has meaning.
 Students who attend school regularly and are on time have the opportunity to connect learning experiences from one day to the next, arrange their thinking, and experience social and emotional stability in school.
-It is important that all students are on time for school at 8:40.
+It is important that all students are on time for school at 8:40 am (10:10 am on Wednesdays).